psoerensen/qgteach-course-template/README.md

 Use it when you want a course repository with a consistent structure for notes, slides, tutorials, exercises, apps, data, images, narration, scripts, tools, and rendered website output.

+Command examples in this README are intended to be run in a terminal.
+In RStudio, use the **Terminal** tab, not the R Console.
+R code examples, when present, are explicitly labelled as R.

 ## What this template provides

 The template contains: